xanonDev/RestrictBypass/README.md

 # RestrictBypass

-website written in python using Flask to bypass restrictions such as internet provider or parental controls etc.
+RestrictBypass is a Python-based website using Flask, designed to bypass restrictions such as those imposed by internet providers or parental controls.

-##how to use
-1. go to <a href="restrictbypass.xanondev.repl.co">restrictbypass.xanondev.repl.co</a>
+## How to Use

+1. Visit the RestrictBypass website: [restrictbypass.xanondev.repl.co](https://restrictbypass.xanondev.repl.co)
-2. paste the link to the website you want to open into the text field, e.g. https://www.youtube.com
+2. Paste the link to the website you want to open into the provided text field (e.g., https://www.youtube.com).
-3. click bypass
+3. Click on the "Bypass" button.

-alternative you can import this repository to your repo on replit
+Alternatively, you can import this repository into your own Replit workspace.

-##how it's working?
+## How it Works

+RestrictBypass operates by following these steps:

-a python script hosted on replica (or on your server) downloads the website on the server side then returns it as a coded js script to the user the js script is coded to bypass filtering by words or content therefore, the entire website is built from a client-side script
+1. A Python script hosted on Replit (or on your server) downloads the target website on the server-side.
-##warning
+2. It then transforms the website into a JavaScript script.
+3. The generated JavaScript script is coded to bypass filtering based on words or content.
+4. As a result, the entire website is reconstructed on the client-side, allowing it to bypass restrictions.

+## Warning

-some pages may not display correctly
+- **Incomplete Rendering:** Some pages may not display correctly when accessed through RestrictBypass.
+Efforts are ongoing to improve compatibility.
-I'm working to fix it
-and using it may not please your boss or teacher or internet provider you use at your own risk
+- **Use at Your Own Risk:** Using this tool may not be condoned by your employer, teacher, or internet service provider.
+Please be aware that using it comes with potential consequences, and you assume all risks associated with its use.